TheAppBuilder Ltd – Terms of Service

 21.5.
 Neither party may rely upon this clause 21 and may not be relieved of the performance of any of its obligations under this Agreement if a Force Majeure Event is proven reasonably by the other party to be caused by the deliberate, direct or indirect instigation of the party so intending to rely upon this clause as aforesaid.

 22.1.
 Either party may terminate the Agreement (together with all Services Order Forms incorporated in it) or any Services Order Form for convenience by giving to the other party no less than 30 days’ written notice of termination, provided that no such termination may take effect in relation to any Software Services until the end of the then-current Software Services Term.
-This means that Professional Services may be terminated on no less than 30 days’ notice at any time, but Software Services will if terminated continue until the end of the then-current Software Services Term.
+This means that Professional Services may be terminated on no less than 30 days’ notice at any time, but Software Services will if terminated continue until the end of the then-current Software Services Term or as specified in the Service Order Form.

 (a) the other party commits any material breach of the Agreement, and the breach is not remediable;